isabella232/bas-style-kit/documentation/developers/gulp.md

 In *staging* environments the Continuous Integration and Deployment system will call Gulp commands as needed.

+### High level tasks

+High level tasks are provided for convenience, they don't do anything by themselves, except call other tasks.

+* `gulp lint` - Runs all linting tasks, including Less/CSS

+Note: This list is not definitive.
+There can be other high level tasks (`gulp less` for example) defined within other sections of this documentation.

 ### Utility tasks

 These tasks are useful as part of larger workflows, they have limited utility on their own.